 How Vigilant Software can help

-Launching in September 2017, our Data Flow Mapping Tool simplifies the process of creating data flow maps, making them easy to review, revise and update as your organisation evolves.
+Our Data Flow Mapping Tool simplifies the process of creating data flow maps, making them easy to review, revise and update as your organisation evolves.

 The tool will help accelerate your understanding of how personal data is collected and processed, as well as systematically identify all the stages in a personal data flow that have data protection implications.
 This will allow you to more quickly determine the appropriate administrative and technical controls necessary to comply with the GDPR.